emaesen/blog-template-with-article-photo-video-art-posts/README.md

 In production mode, pages are pre-generated to their own static HTML file for optimal access performance and for search engine optimization.

+Simply upload/deploy the `webapp\dist` folder to your website host of choice.
+The website is static and does not require custom back-end code to run on the server so you can take advantage of the most basic service plan of your website host.

 This project used [strapi-starter-gridsome-portfolio](https://github.com/strapi/strapi-starter-gridsome-portfolio) as its original foundation, expanded upon that, and has a much more complete feature set available out-of-the-box.

 ## Project status